Addictions

 • Navigation

-The patient moves through the alley using their own steps or the teleport points.
+The patient moves through the alley either by walking or using teleportation points.

 • Interaction with powder

-At the table, he can pick up a spoon with a powder in it.
+At the table, they can pick up a spoon containing powder.
 He can take a lighter in his other hand and hold it underneath, whereupon the powder begins to simmer and smoke.

-You can also take a crack pipe in your hand and light it with a lighter.
+You can also pick up a crack pipe and light it with a lighter.

-You can take a syringe in your hand and guide it to the back of your hand.
+You can pick up a syringe and bring it to the back of the hand.

-You can open the bin nearby and throw all your utensils in.
+You can open the nearby trash can and throw all the paraphernalia inside.

 In this scenario, the desire for cigarettes is to be provoked in order to be able to carry out alternative actions.